 The bill aims to enhance services in adult care homes in Kansas by establishing an intergenerational child care program, which will provide financial assistance through grants to adult care homes that wish to develop or operate child care services.
 The program is designed to support both newly licensed and existing adult care homes, fostering collaboration between generations and addressing workforce challenges faced by families.
-The Secretary of Health and Environment will administer the program and the associated intergenerational child care fund, which will receive an initial allocation of $1,000,000 from the state general fund over the next few years.
-The bill also mandates the Secretary to submit an annual report evaluating the program's effectiveness.
+The Secretary of Health and Environment will administer the program, which includes the creation of the intergenerational child care fund, with grants not exceeding $20,000 per recipient per fiscal year.
+The bill also mandates the Secretary to submit an annual report to the legislature evaluating the program's effectiveness.

 Statutes affected: